 St Vincent’s Hospital is striving to minimise our environmental footprint by encouraging environmentally aware practice, developing energy efficient buildings and infrastructure and setting targets for improved environmental sustainability.

-St Vincent’s Hospital met its goal of diverting at least 29 per cent of its waste to recycling for the 2013–14 financial year through its reduction, reuse and recycle program.
+St Vincent’s Hospital was able to divert 25 per cent of its waste to recycling for the 2013–14 financial year through its reduction, reuse and recycle program.

 As part of the reduction initiative; companies have been approached about reducing the amount of packaging bought onto site as well as the continued donation of hospital equipment (serviceable) to Rotary Australia for distribution overseas.